rameshmusvathi/messagesender/README.md

 # Node JS  + Github Actions Exercise

-## Node JS file contains code to send an email using gmail from one sender to a receiver.
+## Node JS file contains code to send an email using gmail from specific sender to a receiver.

+### The code uses secret environment variable to store sender's username and password

 ## Github Actions.yml file has the code to run the Node.js file every minute using CRON command.